eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 Once you've explored how the atmospheric boundary conditions change evolution, set `atm_T_tau_relation` back to `Eddington`. * If you changed `atm_option` to something other than 'T_tau', go ahead and change it back, too.

-#### Mixing length parameter, $\alpha_{rm MLT}$
+#### Mixing length parameter, $\alpha_{\rm MLT}$

 As we know, MESA is a 1 dimensional stellar evolution code which means it has to be creative when modeling 3D processes.
 In order to model energy transport in stars, MESA utilizes mixing length theory (MLT), which is the standard 1D parameterization of convection.
-One of the key parts of MLT is the mixing length parameter, $\alpha_{
+One of the key parts of MLT is the mixing length parameter, $\alpha_{\rm MLT}$.
-m MLT}$.
 This is a unitless value that represents the convective efficiency of a region (i.e. what fraction of energy transport is being moved by convection rather than radiation).
-By changing $\alpha_{
-m MLT}$, we can drastically change a star's main sequence lifetime, opacity, and more!
+By changing $\alpha_{\rm MLT}$, we can drastically change a star's main sequence lifetime, opacity, and more!

-Look through the controls default parameters again and find the mixing length parameter, or $\alpha_{
+Look through the controls default parameters again and find the mixing length parameter, or $\alpha_{\rm MLT}$.
-m MLT}$.
 What value have we been using?

 {{< details title="Hint" closed="true" >}}
 Check under the tab "mixing parameters" for the controls defaults